 - 1/2 teaspoon sugar

 - 3 corn tortillas (6 inches), cut into 1/2-inch strips

-- 1. Broil chicken 3-4 in. from the heat for 5-6 minutes on each side or until a meat thermometer reads 170°.
+- 1. Broil chicken 3-4 in. from the heat for 5-6 minutes on each side or until a thermometer reads 170°.

 - 2. In a Dutch oven coated with cooking spray, cook onion until tender.
 Add garlic; cook 1 minute longer.
 Stir in the broth, tomatoes, beans, tomato sauce, tomato paste, chilies and seasonings.
 Shred chicken with two forks; add to soup.
 Bring to a boil.
 Reduce heat; simmer, uncovered, for 10-15 minutes.

 - 3. Meanwhile, place tortilla strips on an ungreased baking sheet.
 Bake at 350° for 12-15 minutes or until crisp.
 Serve with soup.
 Yield: 8 servings (3 quarts).

 1-1/2 cups: 227 calories, 2g fat (1g saturated fat), 39mg cholesterol, 818mg sodium, 30g carbohydrate (6g sugars, 8g fiber), 23g protein.
 Diabetic Exchanges: 2 starch, 2 lean meat.